 One of the best activities with children is the Johnston Canyon.
 This 1.5-hour hike is the perfect length for little feet and is extremely safe.
 While you’re here, try renting a canoe on Moraine Lake and seeing the park from a different perspective.

-Banff and Lake Louise Tourism maintains a complete list of both summer and winter activities.
-The town of Banff is full of family-friendly restaurants and even a few museums the whole family will enjoy.
-For a budget-friendly accommodation, we recommend the Bow View Lodge, only a 5-minute walk from Banff city center.
+Banff and Lake Louise Tourism maintain a complete summer and winter activities list.
+Banff is full of family-friendly restaurants and even a few museums the whole family will enjoy.
+We recommend the Bow View Lodge, only a 5-minute walk from Banff city center, for budget-friendly accommodation.

 See Related: Best Vacations for a Group of Friends